 Glenwood Springs has all the ingredients of an unforgettable Colorado vacation.
 Whether you’re searching for a relaxing mountain getaway, thrill-seeking excitement or pure family fun, you’ll find it here.
 Two of the most popular attractions in town can get you started on all fronts — Glenwood Caverns Adventure Park and Iron Mountain Hot Springs.

-Insider’s tip: To provide comfortable spacing for guests, both properties will limit capacity using scheduled time slots.
-Both Glenwood Caverns Adventure Park and Iron Mountain Hot Springs are open year-round, but you’ll want to check their websites for details and to reserve your time slots, as well as for seasonal rates and hours.
+Insider’s tip: Both Glenwood Caverns Adventure Park and Iron Mountain Hot Springs are open year-round, but you’ll want to check their websites for details for seasonal rates and hours.

 Glenwood Caverns Adventure Park

 Warning: Thrills Ahead.
-For an adrenaline rush like no other, the park has three rides perched on the edge of suspense — or Glenwood Canyon, rather — some 1,300 feet above the roaring Colorado River.
+For an adrenaline rush like no other, the park has three rides perched on the edge of suspense — or Glenwood Canyon, rather — over 1,300 feet above the roaring Colorado River.
 Fly high on the Giant Canyon Swing at speeds of 50 mph or dare to soar through the alpine air on the Glenwood Canyon Flyer.
 If you’re brave enough to open your eyes, you’ll catch amazing vistas of the canyon’s colorful sandstone walls.
-And that’s not all: The Cliffhanger, the highest-elevation, full-sized roller coaster in the country, awaits you.
-Set on the side of Iron Mountain at 7,160 feet, the coaster is filled with heart-stopping drop-offs and exhilarating curves.

 Ever wonder what it’s like to fly like a bird?
 Find out on the Soaring Eagle Zip Ride, where you’ll be lifted 600 feet in the air to whoosh over the stunning high-country landscape.
 For something completely different, take a plunge with The Haunted Mine Drop, the world’s only underground drop ride.
 You’ll plummet 110 feet inside Iron Mountain, leaving your heart racing and your stomach turning flips.
 Or get in the driver’s seat when racing down 3,400 feet of bumps, waves and tight turns on the Alpine Coaster, named “one of the 10 best roller coaster rides of your life” by USA Today.